Do you know my Shared Story? – Kelly

 At this point, the doctors decided to intervene surgically.

 However, the issue of metastasis to the skeleton remained unresolved: was it there, or wasn’t it?
 From the scintigraphy and magnetic resonance imaging before the treatment, it was believed so.
 From those taken during and after the treatment, it seemed not.
-Only time could provide the answer from further Lung Cancer Blood tests.
+Only time could provide the answer from further Lung Cancer Tumour markers.
 It would, therefore, have been a blind intervention.
 I was torn whether to have surgery or not.
 Added to the loneliness and sadness was fear more than of the surgery itself.

 The future that had never been so uncertain.